 A non-perishable food item for the Delaware County Food Bank or Heart of the Catskills Humane Society will be collected at each Teen Council activity.

-Each September an organizational meeting takes place, where teems are responsible for planning the activities for the year and working together to make those decisions on their own.
-Some of the activities they have planned in the past include roller skating; bowling; planting trees; walking dogs and socializing cats at the Humane Society; attending plays at Orpheus Theatre in Oneonta; skiing; laser tag; and going to Zoom Flume Water Park; to mention a few.
+Each September an organizational meeting takes place, where teens are responsible for planning the activities for the year and working together to make decisions.
+Some of the activities they have planned in the past include roller skating; bowling; laser tag, walking dogs and socializing cats at the Humane Society; attending plays at Orpheus Theatre in Oneonta; skiing; laser tag; and going to Zoom Flume Water Park; to mention a few.

 DELAWARE COUNTY FAIR (August in Walton)